Classification of Multiwavelength Transients with Machine Learning: Application to Radio Transients

 In order to break the degeneracies between these classes we added a feature that characterises where the object is in the sky.
 Telescopes will always have access to the position in the sky in which it is pointing, hence the drawback of adding features \ml{that may sometimes be missing, as} outlined in \autoref{sec:multi}, will not be an issue.

 The RA and Dec coordinates were obtained for all the objects in our dataset using a combination of Simbad\footnote{www.simbad.u-strasbg.fr} and NED\footnote{https://ned.ipac.caltech.edu}.
+These coordinates were then converted to Galactic coordinates. \ksfour{If we were to copy these coordinates to each of the augmented light curves, the ML algorithm could learn a correlation between the coordinates and the original light curves, which would lead to biased results.}

-These coordinates were then converted to Galactic coordinates.
-We defined a feature that specified whether or not the object was in the Galactic plane.
-Any object with a Galactic declination of above $ 10^\circ$ or below $ -10^\circ$ was considered to be out of the Galactic plane.
+\ksfour{Therefore, instead we} defined a feature that specified whether or not the object was in the Galactic plane.
+Any object with a Galactic declination of above $ 10^\circ$ or below $ -10^\circ$ was considered to be out of the Galactic plane. \ksfour{This new feature (which is either $0$ or $1$) is then appended to the augmented light curve features.}